-Mechanic’s liens are legal documents that essentially reserve the rights of the filer to seek unpaid compensation.
-They are usually filed by contractors, subcontractors, or suppliers that never received payment for work that they performed or materials that they provided on the property.
+Mechanic's liens are legal documents that essentially reserve the rights of the filer to seek unpaid compensation.
+They are usually filed by contractors, subcontractors, or suppliers that never received payment for work that they performed or materials that they provided on a piece of real property.

 For example, imagine that you hired a contractor to build a new swimming pool in your backyard.
 He does all of the necessary work and creates a beautiful pool.
-But at the end of the project, you refuse to pay him the final $5,000 on his contract balance.
+But at the end of the project, you refuse to pay him the final $5,000 on the contract balance.
 The contractor can, of course, sue you for breach of contract.
-But the lien laws give the contractor an additional remedy: He can file a mechanic’s lien on your property.
+But the lien laws give the contractor an additional remedy: filing a mechanic's lien on your property.

-Mechanic’s liens create a cloud on title, meaning that they appear in public property records.
-Liens are sometimes said to “travel with the land,” meaning that anyone who buys your house would take the property subject to the contractor’s lien (or, more likely, demand that you pay it off first).
+Mechanic's liens create a cloud on title, and appear in public property records.
+Liens are sometimes said to “travel with the land,” meaning that anyone who buys your house would take the property subject to the contractor's lien (or, more likely, demand that you pay it off first).

 What happens if the general contractor never pays the subcontractor?
 She could sue the general contractor for breach of contract.
 But she can also file a lien directly onto the property owned by the owner.
 This gives her some leverage, since the homeowner will immediately receive notice of the lien and likely pressure the general contractor to remedy the situation and remove the lien.
 The legislative purpose of these lien laws is to encourage settlement, and also to ensure that workers receive their due compensation.

 Not all costs can be included in the amount of a lien.
 While the exact rules vary from one state to the next, contractors can normally only lien for labor, materials, and services that they have provided that have improved the real property.